Male funnel-web spider

 So, I’m not going to get much of an ID on this one, from the looks of things.
 We’ve got it down to the family, anyway, which is something.

-In the course of trying to identify it, I found this page at Transylvania University[2], which has a little menu-driven system that claims to identify your spider.
+In the course of trying to identify it, I found a page at Transylvania University[2], [note: the page is now defunct.
+Possibly because it didn’t work right], which had a little menu-driven system that claimed to identify your spider.
 The thing is, I went through their questions, and it came back with the claim that I had something in the genus Loxosceles.
 That is the genus the infamous Brown Recluse belongs to.
 OK, now, right away I know this is wrong, because (a) my specimen doesn’t really look like the pictures, and (b) the Brown Recluse and its relatives don’t live this far north in any case (as can be seen from the range map on the Bug Guide page).
 Granted, the site with this ID key is in Kentucky, where Brown Recluse spiders do live, so for them it would be a possible ID, but I think they are being needlessly alarmist[3].

 Which brings me to a point: this little spider fella is exactly the sort of thing that people see running around the house, and they immediately freak out, because they’ve been told over and over again that spider bites are dangerous.
 Then they squash the poor guy, whose only crime is looking for love in the wrong place [4].
 This whole thing about spider bites is almost completely out of hand.
 Somebody sees a spider and the first thing they think is, “Is it poisonous?”
 And every largeish, brown spider is a “Brown Recluse”, and is going to bite you.
 There is even a whole song-and-dance about how spider bites turn into these massive, necrotic lesions, where the skin in the middle dies and sloughs away, and they never heal, and you lose body parts, and all that jazz.